What is a Kettlebell?

 Where do kettlebells come from?

-The kettlebell as we know it today originated in Russia approximately 350 years ago.
+The history of the kettlebell is somewhat unclear, however, it appears that the Russian Kettlebell as we know it today, originated approximately 350 years ago.
 The first appearance of the word in a Russian dictionary appeared in 1704.
-They were originally used as handled counterweights to weigh out dry goods on market scales.
+They were originally used as handled counterweights (bearing the Imperial Seal) to weigh out dry goods on market scales.
 People started throwing them around for entertainment and they were later put to use for weight lifting.
+The Russians measured items in “poods.”
+A pood (16.38 kg, or 36.11 pounds) can be traced back to the 12th century.
+Kettlebells are still weighed in poods in Russia and countries of the former Soviet union.

 The forefather of the modern fitness gym, Dr. Vladislav Krayevsky, founded the St. Petersburg Amateur Weightlifting Society on August 10,1885, considered the birth of weightlifting in Russia.
 A proponent of what he called “heavy athletics”, in 1900 Krayevsky wrote "The Development of Physical Strength with Kettlebells and without Kettlebells”.
 He was one of the most influential pioneers in fitness of his day.
 His students included the legendary strongman George Hackenscmidt, “The Russian Lion”, who credited him with teaching him everything he knew and Eugene Sandow, “The Father of Modern Day Body Building”.